-A good working relationship fosters a friendly and suitable environment and often in turn affects our job satisfaction.
+A good working relationship fosters a friendly and suitable environment and often, in turn, affects our job satisfaction.
 This is one reason to quickly resolve conflict with a member of the team at work.
-Not only does an unsettled matter affect your job satisfaction, it also has an adverse effect on your productivity and that of the team in general.
+Not only does an unsettled matter affect your job satisfaction, but it also has an adverse effect on your productivity and that of the team in general.

 In dealing with and resolving a conflict via email, here are the things to note;

 - You may have to resolve a misunderstanding with a colleague one-on-one but in cases whereby you want to set up this meeting, it may be necessary to use electronic media.

 - In cases whereby you need to document your interaction with the other party, sending an email could be expedient.